 But it would appear that hobbits have a stealth of their own.
 Somehow they slip out of Sauron’s clutches and find safety with the elves of Rivendell.
 Temporarily, of course.
 It becomes increasingly obvious that Sauron has another plan up his sleeve, a plan long in the making.
 He has secretly been preparing for war to conquer the free peoples of Middle-earth.
 Everywhere our heroes turn they find that Sauron has moved ahead of them.
 The wizard Saruman joins the enemy and sends his Uruk-hai troops streaming out from Isengard, Rohan’s King Théoden falls under Saruman’s spell, Gondor’s steward Denethor succumbs to despair, the city of Osgiliath falls to an army of orcs, the Ringwraiths regroup and mount up on terrible flying beasts, and Sauron continues to draw together numerous allies from the south on both land and sea.
 The hosts of Mordor are not to be trifled with.

 Aragorn does exactly what Sauron expects him to do.
 He leads his forces right up to Mordor’s Black Gate and challenges the Dark Lord to fight against him, all but confirming Sauron's suspicion that Aragorn carries the Ring of Power.
 Who else would be foolish enough?
 Only the Ringbearer would dare to unseat Sauron by force.
 Aragorn appears to have rashly cobbled together his remaining armies, trusting the Ring to tip the balance in his favour.
-In Sauron’s mind, Aragorn has made a devastating miscalculation.
-All that remains to be done is for Sauron’s armies to surround the small invading force and crush them, thereby returning the Ring into the Dark Lord’s hands forever.
+In Sauron’s mind, Aragorn poses a real threat.
+After all, it was a son of Elendil who defeated Sauron on the field of battle long ago.
+Now Aragorn, another son of Elendil, comes against him.
+Sauron's only hope is to strike out with overwhelming force before the men of Gondor have recovered from his devastating assault on Minas Tirith, and before Aragorn has gathered himself into his full strength.

 Sauron is plagued by the same flaw that leads the steward Denethor to despair and the wizard Saruman to capitulation.
 They know just enough to think that they know everything.
 Sauron knows how humanity is weak and easily corrupted, and concludes that victory is a matter of military might.
-Through the palantír Denethor and Saruman see the overwhelming forces of Mordor gathering and conclude that resistance is futile.
+Through the palantír Denethor and Saruman see the overwhelming forces of Mordor gathering and conclude that resistance is futile, unless of course the power of the Ring is found and harnessed against Sauron.
 But unbeknownst to all of them, the real battle does not take place in front of the Black Gate of Mordor, with a flourish of war horns and a clash of swords and spears.
 The real battle is a quiet affair.
 It rages invisibly in the hearts of two hobbits faithfully carrying out their mission.
 While Sauron understands that violent force is a sure path to victory and domination, he overlooks the chance that an act of selflessness might turn the tide.